pruthvirajsinh/prlpks/README.md

 prlpks
 ======

-A GPG Public Key Server based on prlpks
+A GPG Public Key Server based on hockeypuck (launchpad.net/hockeypuck) of casey marshall.